Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 2 April 2025 10.43.13 UTC
+- WIB: Rabu, 2 April 2025 11.32.17 UTC
-- WITA: Rabu, 2 April 2025 11.43.13 UTC
+- WITA: Rabu, 2 April 2025 12.32.17 UTC
-- WIT: Rabu, 2 April 2025 12.43.13 UTC
+- WIT: Rabu, 2 April 2025 13.32.17 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational